Anoop-Grunt/stormlight-chat/README.md

    Choose from *Kaladin*, *Shallan*, *Dalinar*, *Szeth*, *Adolin* - each with their own personalties.

 3. **Create a new chat:**
-   Enter a name for the chat and cloock on the *connect* button.
+   Enter a name for the chat and click on the *connect* button.

 4. **Chat away:**
     Send messages to the persona, and watch them respond in-character.